kasrakn/MRA/README.md

-# MPA: A Novel Millipede Algorithm to Discover all Tandem Repeats in One Scan of DNA
+# A Novel Multi-head Algorithm to Discover all Tandem Repeats in One Scan of DNA Sequences
-MPA is an efficient software written in C language to find both **exact** and **inexact** tandem repeats in a genome sequence.
+MRA is an efficient software written in C language to find both **exact** and **inexact** tandem repeats in a genome sequence.
 <br>
 <br>
 ## **Compile the source code**: